-If you’re planning to visit one of Uganda’s best wildlife national parks, look no further than Trek Africa Tours.
+If you’re planning to visit one of Uganda’s best wildlife national parks, look no further than Trek Africa Expeditions.
 Our expert safari consultants are available to respond to your inquiries within 5 – 30 minutes and will work with you to create a tailor-made package that fits both your budget and expectations.
 We specialize in organizing flying safaris to Kidepo National Park, drawing on our extensive knowledge and experience in destination management.
 Whether you have just a few days or a longer stay, we’ll help you design an itinerary that caters to your interests and preferences.

 Discover Kidepo Valley National Park, a hidden gem in the Northeastern part of Uganda bordering Kenya and Sudan.
 The park is 1442 square kilometers of pristine wilderness dominated by savannah grasslands, Narus Valley, Mount Molongore, and the seasonal Kidepo Valley River.
 Due to its remote location, the park remains unexplored, making it one of Uganda’s last untouched national parks.
 However, with the availability of flights to the park, it is becoming more accessible.

 Kidepo Valley National Park was established in 1958 to prevent poaching and the clearing of bushes for tsetse fly control.
 The park is home to over 80 mammal species, including 28 indigenous to the region, and over 450 bird species.
 It is also rich in cultural heritage, with communities such as the Ik and Karamojong having lived in the area for centuries.

 At Trek Africa Expeditions, we can create a tailor-made package to suit your budget and interests.
 Our safari consultants have extensive knowledge and experience in destination management and can respond to your inquiries within 30 minutes.
 Whether you are interested in wildlife or cultural experiences, Kidepo Valley National Park is an excellent choice for your next safari adventure.